davetcoleman/moveit_tutorials/doc/benchmarking/benchmarking_tutorial.rst

 Benchmarking
 =====================

-.. note:: This is the new benchmarking method only available in ROS Kinetic, onward.
+.. note:: This is the new benchmarking method only available in ROS Melodic, onward.

 .. note:: To use this benchmarking method, you will need to download and install the ROS Warehouse plugin.
 Currently this is not available from Debians and requires a source install for at least some aspects.
 For source instructions, see `this page <http://moveit.ros.org/install/source/dependencies/>`_